 Focus area Objective Key priorities 1.
 Passenger experience Provide useful public transport services that respect the safety and wellbeing of passengers, particularly for transport-disadvantaged people.
 Deliver a high-quality customer experience by prioritising passenger access, safety and comfort Easy access to timetable, ticketing, and real-time information Promotion and education on how to use our services to reduce barriers to access 2.
 Build trust Proactively engage with communities and organisations, including iwi, to foster trust and ensure public transport projects align with community priorities.
 Strong collaborative relationships with key partners in the planning and delivery of public transport Utilise an equity-focused approach to supporting the needs of transport-disadvantaged people 3.
 Environmental sustainability Invest in a public transport system that promotes positive outcomes regarding greenhouse gas emissions, pollutants and land use.
 Proactively support good land use policy through integration with public transport design Support electrification of the public transport fleet 4.
 A connected and integrated network Deliver a reliable and convenient public transport system that improves personal freedom and access to opportunities.
 Design services according to best-practice design principles Enhance urban networks through new services and improvements to frequency and service hours Enhance regional connectivity through trial services and community transport 5.
 Value for money Provide public transport services in a manner that represents good value for money.
-Set fares so they are simple, fair and affordable to users, but generate sufficient revenue to maintain financial sustainability of our services Improve financial performance by enhancing third-party revenue sources and implementing efficiencies in service delivery Procure service contracts in a way that supports fair pricing, a competitive market, and sustainable delivery of services Why should l you care? policies and the w nd objectives guide our vay we design, deliver and Do you agree that these focus areas capture Otago's public transport priorition?
+Set fares so they are simple, fair and affordable to users, but generate sufficient revenue to maintain financial sustainability of our services Improve financial performance by enhancing third-party revenue sources and implementing efficiencies in service delivery Procure service contracts in a way that supports fair pricing, a competitive market, and sustainable delivery of services Why should d you care?
+Our focus areas and objectives guide our policies and the way we design, deliver and improve our public transport system.
+They Do you agree that these focus areas capture Otago's public transport system.
+They areas capture Otago's public transport found in Section 1.6 of the plan.